bitnami/charts/redmine/README.md

 $ helm edit redmine
 ```

-Here you can update the MariaDB root password, Redmine admin username, password, email address and language in `tpl/values.toml`.
+Here you can update the MariaDB root password, Redmine admin username, password, email address, language and SMTP settings in `tpl/values.toml`.
 When not specified, the default values are used.

 Refer to the [Environment variables](https://github.com/bitnami/bitnami-docker-redmine/#environment-variables) section of the [Bitnami Redmine](https://github.com/bitnami/bitnami-docker-redmine) image for the default values.